 Durant had 21 points by halftime as the West set an All-Star record with its 88 first-half points.
 The teams’ 157 to that point also was a record, and the 301 combined points by the end fell two shy of the mark set (in overtime) in 1987.
 The East’s 14 field goals from beyond the arc was another record.

-Wade finished with a triple-double (24 points, 10 rebounds, 10 assists), becoming the third player to post one in an All-Star Game — and the third to not win the MVP for his effort (like Michael Jordan in 1997 and James last year).
+Wade finished with a triple-double (24 points, 10 rebounds, 10 assists), becoming the third player to post one in an All-Star Game — and the third to not win the MVP for his effort (like Michael Jordan in 1997 and James the year before).
 Wade also bumped up the intensity Sunday early in the third quarter with a hard foul on Bryant, bloodying the Lakers star’s nose.

 All-Star Game rosters